 Honda Civic Type R

+The Honda Civic Type R is simply the most fun you can have with front-wheel drive today.
 Through sheer engineering wizardry, Honda managed to build a high-performance front-wheel driver that doesn’t show a hint of torque steer, even with 306 hp and 295 pound-feet of torque.
 Steering feedback is accurate, making it a joy to drive on the track and a dream to hoon on windy back roads.

 The Civic Type R is so good in part because it was built on a solid foundation.
 The current-generation Civic is fun to drive even without the Type R’s fire-breathing engine, and doesn’t have the tinniness that used to plague economy cars.
 The Type R also inherits the base Civic’s practical five-door hatchback body and creature comforts, albeit wrapped in polarizing styling.
 With its scoops, wings, and other jewelry, the Type R isn’t for everyone.
 But blending in is no fun.

 In the 1990s and early 2000s, Acura was the BMW of front-wheel drive.
 Cars like the Integra Type-R and TSX proved that luxury cars don’t have to be rear-wheel drive.
 New NSX aside, Acura’s edge has dulled a bit since then, but the TLX still has some of that old magic.
 It also gets a dose of tech that wasn’t available during Acura’s glory days.